 While the arts are integrated into every course at Waldorf, we also devote classes to the fine arts, practical arts, and music.
 We explore fine art through critical analysis,

 dialogue, research, technique, and of course, the making of art.
 Our practical arts courses develop students' skill in basketry, bookbinding, woodworking, and metalworking.
 All students are required to participate in the music program.
-Most students play a musical instrument and sing in the school chorus.
-For students not yet proficient in an instrument, we study the fundamentals and teach sight reading as they discover the pleasure of playing music.
+Many students play a musical instrument and sing in the school chorus.

 Many of our students become accomplished artists and musicians, and many do not.
 All wake to the interplay of color, shape, sound, texture, perception, and emotion, and how these elements enrich our daily lives.
 All respect the work of the imagination and the power of creativity.